A Defensive Computing Checklist

 February 3, 2023: the Tunnelbear About Us page has no information about who/what owns the company.
 It still has the cartoon bear pictures for each employee, along with their first name, last initial and a made-up joke of a job title.
 It is useless childish fluff.

-From the Atlas VPN website (as of Jan.
-2023): "In 2021, Atlas VPN became part of Nord Security" and "Atlas VPN is a service of Peakstart Technologies Inc, a US company registered in Delaware and a subsidiary of Nord Security Ltd. which owns NordVPN and Surfshark VPN."
+As of January 2023, the Atlas VPN website said: "In 2021, Atlas VPN became part of Nord Security" and "Atlas VPN is a service of Peakstart Technologies Inc, a US company registered in Delaware and a subsidiary of Nord Security Ltd. which owns NordVPN and Surfshark VPN."

 - Hidden VPN owners unveiled: 104 VPN products run by just 24 companies by